-Pre-Trained Teachers
+Pre-Trained Teachers:

-An important feature of this programme is the field work component carried out in local secondary schools that enables pre-trained teachers to get initial teaching experience by first working in pairs in their second year, and then individually by full immersion in their final year for 6 and 10 weeks respectively.
-For the field work components, they are required to plan and deliver aspects of secondary schools' science curricula under the supervision of their UWI supervisors and the cooperating teachers in the schools assigned.
-Efforts are made to expose them to teaching at both lower and upper secondary levels in more than one type of secondary institution in the two years.
-During their final year students complete a lesson study where they plan, implement, and evaluate a specific lesson they have taught while on field work.
+An important feature of this programme is the field-work component carried out in local secondary schools that enables pre-trained teachers to get initial teaching experience by first working in pairs in their second year for 6 weeks, and then individually by full immersion, during their final year for 10 weeks.
+For the field-work components, teachers in training are required to plan and deliver aspects of the secondary school science curricula under joint supervision of UWI personnel and the cooperating teachers in the schools assigned.
+During the two years in the advanced part of the programme, effort is made to expose students to teaching at both the lower and upper levels in more than one type of secondary schools.
+In final year, students are required to plan, implement and evaluate a specific lesson that they have taught while on field-work.

-Trained Teachers
+Trained Teachers:

 Trained teachers take the same courses pursued by the pre-trained teachers in their second and third years, but the focus is on professional development.
-As such, a strong emphasis is placed on reflective practice and on identifying areas of their teaching that need to be strengthened.
-The trained teachers get an opportunity to revisit teaching through their field work experience.
-Here they are required to use action research as a means of planning, implementing and evaluating specific interventions used to teach topics from the CSEC curriculum over a 6-week period in secondary schools.
+As such, strong emphasis is placed on reflective practice and on identifying areas of their teaching that need to be strengthened.
+The trained teachers get an opportunity to revisit teaching through their field-work experience.
+They are required to use action research as a means of planning, implementing and evaluating specific interventions that are used to teach topics from the CSEC curriculum.
+The field-work is carried out over a 6-week period in selected secondary schools.

 N.B.
-Candidates who have completed the New Double Option Science diploma programmes from The MICO University College or Church Teachers College (with a GPA ≥2.5) may be exempt from Level 1 Chemistry courses.
+Candidates who have completed the New Double Option Science diploma programmes from The MICO University College or Church Teachers College (with a GPA ≥ 2.5) may be exempt from Level 1 Chemistry courses.